coderefinery/git-collaborative/content/guide.md

    to "unwatch" both
    https://github.com/cr-workshop-exercises/centralized-workflow-exercise and
    https://github.com/cr-workshop-exercises/centralized-workflow-exercise-recorded.
-   To "unwatch", go to the repository and click the "Unwatch" button (top middle of the screen) and then select "Participating and mentions".
+   To "unwatch", go to the repository and click the "Watch" button (top middle of the screen) and then select "Participating and mentions".
 ```